lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

   - SupportedStandards will fetch the interface
   - LSP3Profile fetches the data of the profile
   - LSP1UniversalReceiverDelegate will fetch received assets
-- Provider has the RPC address of the called network
+- `address`: the address of the contract
-- Address has the related blockchain address of the contract
+- `provider`: a [provider](https://docs.lukso.tech/tools/erc725js/providers) object.
+Usually used with the RPC endpoint URL
-- Config has the base URL of the IPFS server
+- `config`:  used to configure the IPFS gateway

 Besides the schema, we also use `isomorphic-fetch` to fetch the HTTP response from the profile while using `node` for execution.
 You may not need this library if you use extended environments like `ReactJS` or `VueJS`.
 First, we have to install the libraries.